Hacking Chinese

 Skritter review: How does it handle traditional characters?

-I started out with simplified characters, but switched to traditional characters after about a year of full-time studying when I moved to Taiwan.
+I started out with simplified characters but switched to traditional characters after about a year of full-time studying when I moved to Taiwan.
 I’m used to traditional characters being neglected or even omitted from learning tools and resources.
 If you’re not sure what the difference between simplified and traditional Chinese is, and which one you should learn, then I suggest you read this article: Learning simplified and traditional Chinese.

 Skritter covers traditional characters better than any other similar app I’ve seen.
 You can study simplified, traditional or both.
-If you choose to study traditional, everything works as you would expect, including things that might seem minor at first, but which actually are quite important, such as stroke order.
+If you choose to study traditional, everything works as you would expect, including things that might seem minor at first, but which are quite important, such as stroke order.

-In case you’re not familiar with the topic, there are actually differences in stroke order between simplified and traditional Chinese, even for character components that look identical!
+In case you’re not familiar with the topic, there are differences in stroke order between simplified and traditional Chinese, even for character components that look identical!
 Skritter will allow you to write the traditional version and still mark it as correct.
 All other apps I’ve tried will force you to write simplified standard.

 For example, I’m used to writing 忄from left to right, dot, vertical, dot, but the officially correct stroke order in simplified Chinese is dot, dot, vertical.
 In many other apps, only one of these is acceptable (usually the simplified standard), but in Skritter, both are accepted.
-I don’t think most users even notice this, but when trying out other apps, this can be really painful.
+I don’t think most users even notice this, but when trying out other apps, this can be painful.

 Skritter review: Chinese character fonts and variants

-Some examples of character that are considered to be the same character in simplified and traditional, but which are written and displayed differently.
-Mainland on the left, Taiwan on the right.
+Some examples of characters that not considered simplified/traditional, but which are written and displayed differently.
+Mainland China on the left, Taiwan on the right.
 Read more here.

-Since 骨 was not simplified, they are essentially the same character that happens to be written slightly differently.
+Since 骨 was not simplified, they are the same character that happens to be written slightly differently.
 Skritter handles this by allowing you to choose a Taiwan Ministry of Education font, which renders traditional characters correctly.

 You might not have noticed some of these differences.

-For example, it took me more than ten years to realise that the bottom-right part of 拔, “pull”, is written differently (又 in the Mainland standard, but 乂 in Taiwan), and I only realised this month that 蚤, “flea”, has an extra dot on the left according to the Taiwan standard!
-Depending on which fonts you use in your browser, you will not see these differences in the text here, please check this article for more about fonts and Chinese characters for language learners.
+For example, it took me more than ten years to realise that the bottom-right part of 拔, “pull”, is written differently (又 in mainland China, but 乂 in Taiwan), and I only realised this month that 蚤, “flea”, has an extra dot on the left according to the Taiwan standard!

 Downsides and room for improvement